kehantan/labbook/docs/protein/purification.rst

 **Buffer D**

-We would need at least 3 L of buffer D.
+We would need at least 3 L of buffer D for one purification.

 +------------------------------+-------+----------+----------+
 |                              | Stock | 100 ml   | 4000 ml  |